Mechanical Engineer Job Description, Job Requirements, and Salary

 - Write technical reports and presentations.

-- Learn various skills and grow professionally while working with a senior engineer.
+- Learn various mechanical engineering skills and grow professionally while working with a senior engineer.

 Senior Mechanical Engineer